2017 Big Ten women's basketball tournament

 The 2017 Big Ten women's basketball tournament was the postseason tournament held from March 1–5, 2017 at Bankers Life Fieldhouse in Indianapolis.

 Seeds

 All 14 Big Ten schools participated in the tournament.
-Teams were seeded by 2016–17 Big Ten Conference season record.
+Teams were seeded by 2016–17 Big Ten Conference women's basketball season record.
 The top 10 teams received a first-round bye and the top 4 teams received a double bye.

 Seeding for the tournament was determined at the close of the regular conference season: